madrury/madrury.github.io/_posts/2016-06-09-python-extension-modules.markdown

 }
 {% endhighlight %}

-The return type `PyMODINiT_FUNC` is defined in a maze of compiler marcros [here](https://github.com/python/cpython/blob/8707d182ea722da19ace7fe994f3785cb77a679d/Include/pyport.h#L734).
-The simplest possible definition is used when compiling modules into python itself
+The return type `PyMODINiT_FUNC` is defined in a compiler macro, created in a maze of `#defines` [here](https://github.com/python/cpython/blob/8707d182ea722da19ace7fe994f3785cb77a679d/Include/pyport.h#L734).
+The simplest possible definition is used when compiling modules while building the interpreter itself

 {% highlight c %}
 # define PyMODINIT_FUNC PyObject*
 {% endhighlight %}

-In our case we have already have a working install of python, so we need to compile our module as a shared library (compiled code usable from other compiled code), which uses the following definition
+In our case we have already have a working install of python, so we need to compile our module as a shared library (compiled code usable from other compiled code)

 {% highlight c %}
 # define PyMODINIT_FUNC __declspec(dllexport) PyObject*
 {% endhighlight %}

-Luckily, we don't have to manage the compiler flags ourselves to get this to work out correctly, as we will see when building our module.
+Luckily, we don't have to manage the compiler flags ourselves to get this to work out correctly, python will do that for us, as we will see when building our module.

 TODO: returning NULL